josefadamcik/josefadamcik.cz/_posts/2018-08-27-activity-journal-app-idea.md

 I want still use the Sportractive application for the tracking of my runs, but It would be nice to have a place to keep track of all my activities in order to be able to analyze how I spend my time.
 It would be nice to have a mobile application for it, wouldn't it?

+> As an Android developer I can write the application myself.
+That's a great idea, isn't it?
+Well, it's a terrible idea.

 There are a lot of applications that try to solve similar use cases.
 I checked a few and none was exactly what I was looking for.
 I gave up quickly and stayed with my current solution.
 I believe I would be able to find something that's good enough to cover my needs, but I don't really want to.
 As an Android developer I can write the application myself.
 That's a great idea, isn't it?
 Well, it's a terrible idea.
 If I wanted to enter the saturated market with the new application and attempted to make money, I would be naive.
 But... that's actually not my goal!

 ## Personal projects and why to write an app that's not likely to be released